WenniDev/push_swap_tester/README.md

 ```bash
 ./push_swap_tester.sh -r 1000 -o 100 -s 3 -i 10 -v
 ```
-Here, the test begin at 3 and we add 100 until we reach 1000.
+Here, the test begins at 3 and we add 100 until we reach 1000.
 And every time 10 lists are generated and tested with Valgrind.

 To run the tester with another checker, use -c followed by the path of the checker: